J’aime RD Congo

 J’aime MBUJI-MAYI (2025)

-Hand-painted letters on woven shopping bags, sewn together in a tubular form and mounted on an industrial “tube guy” fan.
+Hand-painted letters on woven shopping bags, sewn together into a tubular form and mounted on an industrial “tube-guy” fan.

-In December 2025, the artists bring the project to Mbuji-Mayi, capital of Kasai-Oriental and the country’s main hub for diamond mining.
-For the Centre Culturel BUKENKA, they are creating a new in situ work, beginning with personalized shopping bags carrying phrases like “J’aime Mbuji-Mayi” and “J’aime Diamant” both in French and in the local language, Tshiluba.
+In December 2025, the artists brought the project to Mbuji-Mayi, the capital of Kasai-Oriental and the country’s primary hub for diamond mining.
+For the Centre Culturel BUKENKA, they developed a new site-specific work that began with personalized shopping bags hand-painted with phrases such as “J’aime Mbuji-Mayi” and “J’aime Diamant,” rendered in both French and the local language, Tshiluba.

-Seeking to move beyond the horizontal forms of their earlier chapters, Lafleur & Bogaert drew inspiration from “tube guys”—inflatable dancing figures powered by fans.
-For Mbuji-Mayi, the tube guys are entirely handmade using the famous taux du jour bags, transforming a ubiquitous local object into a vibrant, large-scale kinetic sculpture.
+Intentionally departing from the horizontal formats of earlier chapters, Lafleur & Bogaert embraced the exuberant, camp visual language of “tube guys”—inflatable dancing figures animated by forced air and commonly associated with roadside spectacle.
+In Mbuji-Mayi, the tube figures are entirely handmade from the iconic taux du jour bags, transforming an everyday local object into a flamboyant, large-scale kinetic sculpture.

-The current Mbuji-Mayi tube guy stands 6.8 meters tall, 45 centimeters in diameter, and contains a multicolored LED lighting system that can be controlled remotely.
+The Mbuji-Mayi tube guy stands 6.8 meters tall, measures 45 centimeters in diameter, and features a remotely controlled, multicolored LED lighting system—further amplifying its theatrical presence.

 J’aime RD Congo